Description

 property to get or set the scale of a GameObject

 in world space.
-This is useful when you need to adjust the size of an object relative to the entire scene, rather than just its parent object.
+This can be useful when you need to adjust the size of an object based on global factors or when you need to ensure that an object maintains a specific size regardless of its parent hierarchy.

 Example